Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 Stretched out against the backdrop of grain and shrubs was the old forest.
 It ran in an unbroken line until an hour away by bicycle where a river bisected the farmland.
 Francis had spent considerable time there, whittling boats out of pine bark and watching them float downstream.

-The road grew rougher as they neared the forest line.
+The road grew rougher as they neared the treeline.
 No one had bothered to maintain this stretch for years, and it showed in the multitude of holes and stray branches that had fallen onto the roadway.
 Ricard flicked his sunglasses up off his nose and focused intently on the road.
 Above, a canopy of leaves shrouded them from the sunlight.

 The dirt road carried on for miles through the forest.
 Even further on was THE TOWN, though new roads had since been built that connected to the freeway, leaving the gravel roads all but abandoned.